Please note that Tapas no longer supports Internet Explorer.

 “Who’s scared of what, exactly?”

-I protested with a pout, but by the time my gin and tonic was empty, I had to admit that I was, as Brian said, at least shocked by the possibility of having been caught up in a crime.
-Trying to hide it, I hastily poured the remaining alcohol down my throat.
+I protested with a pout, but by the time my gin and tonic was empty, I had to admit Brian was right—I was at least shaken by the possibility that I’d been caught up in a crime.
+Trying to hide it, I drained the rest of my drink.

-I stole a glance up at Brian's eyes.
-Maybe I didn't understand him as well as I thought I did.
+I stole a glance at Brian.
+Maybe I didn’t understand him as well as I thought I did.
 That realization unsettled me more deeply than I would have expected.

 Comments (0)